HI MY FRIENDS!

 I was born and raised in México City.
 While working as a lawyer in my country, I met my Texan husband when we worked on a project together.
 We lived in the U.S. for some time after marrying and having our first and only child.
 Then we moved back to México because I missed my family.

 Sadly, in 2013 the owner of the land where the gas station was located decided to demolish it for redevelopment.
-I spent two years finding the next place for the business to call home while continuing our catering and salsa sales.
-Thanks to a wonderful opportunity our new home was found on Water Street in Boston.
+I spent two years finding the next place for the business to call home, while continuing our catering and salsa sales.
+Thanks to a wonderful opportunity from one of our friends, our new home was found on Water Street in Boston.

-We are humbled and excited to open again, with the same passion and dedication for cooking great food for you- our customers, our friends!
+We have been humbled and excited to open again, with the same passion and dedication for cooking great food for you- our customers, our friends!